editorconfig/specification/index.rst

 directory of the given file and all parent directories for an EditorConfig file.
 An EditorConfig file is named ".editorconfig", all lowercased.
 Non-existing directories are treated as if they exist and are empty.
-All found EditorConfig files are searched for sections with section glob expressions matching the given filename.
+All found EditorConfig files are searched for sections with section names matching the given filename.
 The search shall stop if an EditorConfig file is found with the ``root`` key set to ``true`` in the preamble or when reaching the root filesystem directory.